AssessingSolar/dtu_solar_station/docs/instrumentation.md

 ## Weather station

-On 2025-04-01, the weather station was replaced with a Lufft WS601-UMB Smart Weather Sensor.
-The weather station was initially placed on the same platform as the instruments, measuring at a height of approximately 50 m AMSL.
-On 2025-05-09, the weather station was installed on a 5m mast.
-It should be noted that the mast was placed on the roof of the DTU 119 building, so the height at which the measurements are taken is approximately 53 m AMSL.
-The same measurements were continued to be monitored.
+The current weather station is a Lufft WS601-UMB Smart Weather Sensor, which started operation on 2025-04-01.
+The weather station was initially placed on the railing of the solar irradiance measurement platform.
+On 2025-05-09, the weather station was installed on a 6 m mast to the north of the platform on the roof of DTU Building 119.
+The weather parameters therefore, do not follow the standard meteorological measurement practices (e.g., wind should be measured 10 m above ground level).
+The station is placed 53 m AMSL.

 ```{figure} /figures/weather_station_new.png
 :height: 250px